cyberbotics/webots-doc/reference/physics.md

 the mechanical body parts of robots (eg., legs, wheels, arms, hands, etc) need in general to have `Physics` nodes.

+> **note**: It is possible to set the `physics` field of a `Robot` or a top `Solid` to `NULL` in order to pin its base to the static environment.
+This can be useful for the simulation of a robot arm whose base segment is anchored in a fixed place.
+More generally, you can define a larger *static base* rooted at a given top `Solid`.
+Indeed you can define a subtree starting from this top `Solid` and whose all `Solid` nodes have no `Physics` nodes.

+> **note**: The `DifferentialWheels` robot is a special case: it can move even if it does not have `Physics` nodes.
+That's because Webots uses a special *kinematics* algorithm for `DifferentialWheels` robots without `Physics`.
+However, if the `Physics` nodes are present then Webots uses the regular *physics* simulation algorithms.

 #### Implicit solid merging and joints

 By `Solid` *child* of a given `Solid` node, we mean either a node directly